Below are the members of our Board of Directors. Click on any individual name to learn more.Daniel Griffin, President

 Bruce is thrilled to join the ETD team!
 As a lifelong health care provider for children with life-threatening and life-ending conditions, and now as a physician executive in managed care for the Medicaid population, he is dedicated to integrating the physical, behavioral and spiritual issues facing patients and community members here in Illinois.
 He was privileged to see ETD for the first time at a corporate presentation for Aetna Better Health of Illinois, and was immediately drawn to the performance’s connections with everything meaningful to him in healthcare.
 Personally he is a singer, instrument builder and one-time stage performer (Tweedle Dee will never be the same) and comes from a very artistically inclined family.
 In his spare time he is the Senior Medical Director for Government Programs at Health Care Service Corporation, a five state Blue Cross Blue Shield company.

 David Strauss is thrilled to be involved with such a vital and innovative organization, dedicated to vividly changing the way society views those affected by issues of mental health.
 David was drawn to ETD based not only upon the criticality of its mission, but also on the strength of its leadership and artistic teams.
 ETD also resonates deeply with David.
-He is personally familiar with the impact of mental illness within families and is also a professional theater fan and latent thespian himself, having acted sporadically since high school.
-David is a senior legal executive with Experian, based in the Chicago area.
-Originally from Milwaukee and now a resident in the Chicago suburbs, David is the proud father of three beautiful (and “spirited”) girls.
+He is personally familiar with the impact of mental illness within families and is also a professional theater fan and latent thespian himself.
+David is Senior Vice President and General Counsel of Appriss, a company dedicated to using “Knowledge for Good.”
+Originally from Milwaukee and now a resident of the Chicago suburbs, David is the proud father of three beautiful girls.
 David has a B.A. from Duke University in Psychology and Political Science and a law degree from the University of Wisconsin.